-- The start of the school day is 8:50 a.m.
-Teachers should endeavour to take the school register promptly at this time.
-Pupils arriving at school after the register has been taken but before 9:00 a.m. will be given an L = Late arrival before the register has closed mark. - Pupils will receive an unauthorised late mark if they are not in their classroom by this time unless they have arrived in school and have been delayed by matters out of their control e.g. a queue at the office door.
-Pupils will normally receive a mark of absence U = Arrived after registration closed mark if they arrive in class after 9:15am.

-• The afternoon register will be marked and will close at 1:15pm.
+- The start of the school day is 8:50am Teachers should endeavour to take the school register promptly at this time.
+Pupils arriving at school after the register has been taken but before 9:20am will be given an L = Late arrival before the register has closed mark. - The morning register will be marked by 9:20am.
+Pupils will receive an unauthorised late mark if they are not in their classroom by this time unless they have arrived in school and have been delayed by matters out of their control, e.g. a queue at the office door.
+The morning register will also close at 9:20am.
+Pupils will normally receive a mark of absence U = Arrived after registration closed mark if they arrive in class after 9:20am. - The afternoon register will be marked and will close at 1:15pm.
 Although, theoretically, pupils will receive a late mark if they are not in their classroom by this time, it is the responsibility of school staff to ensure children return to class from the school playground (or other parts of the school) to start afternoon school on time.
 If parents have taken children out of school for the morning or at lunchtime, they will be told when afternoon school starts for their child's class.

 Parents and pupils will be encouraged to communicate any concerns related to attendance, punctuality and absence as soon as possible to the relevant member of staff.
-Staff will communicate any such concerns confidentially with the senior leadership team (SLT) and the SLT's attendance officer any useful or concerning information a child's attendance and/or punctuality.
+Staff will communicate any such concerns confidentially with the senior leadership team (SLT) and the Attendance Champion any useful or concerning information a child's attendance and/or punctuality.
 Any substantive or on-going issues (especially if they regard welfare or safeguarding issues) should be recorded on CPOMs as soon as possible.
 (See Section 16 below.)